anmolpp/Sales_prediction/README.md

-# Sales_prediction
+# SALES_PREDICTION
-A sales prediction model in which a csv dataset is given and using this idataset i've built a machine learning model to predict the sales and then compare actual and predicted sales using graph
+A sales prediction model in which a csv dataset is given and using this dataset i've built a machine learning model to predict the sales and then compare actual and predicted sales using graph, various libraries used pandas,numpy,matplotlib.